 Here are a few ideas to help you out:

 Using your mutual connection’s name will do all the heavy lifting for you.
-However, you must be sure your prospect will know who you’re talking about for this type of subject line to work.
-If you’re not sure they will, you can use the preview text to give more context.
+For this type of subject line to work, however, you must be sure your prospect will know who you’re talking about.
+If you’re not sure, you can use the preview text to give more context.

 The direct ask subject line